gptod/W2extrapolation/README.md

 where * is the fortran compiler to be used (e.g. gfortran).

 The source global.f90 is only used to define the global precision for w2extrapolation.f90, single (for faster computation) or double.
-This can be easily changed but require then to recompile the fortran source code.
+This can be easily changed but requires then to recompile the fortran source code.

 To redo the simulation from figure (2) in [1], run